yutu58/CubeTrainer/README.md

 - [x] Image generator for skewb
 - [ ] Image generator for 2x2
 - [x] Alg generator for 2x2
-- [ ] Allow for saving presets of set-combinations for the algtrainer
+- [x] Allow for saving presets of set-combinations for the algtrainer
-- [ ] Alg-train in elimination mode (discard seen cases until sets are empty)
+- [x] Alg-train in elimination mode (discard seen cases until sets are empty)
+- [ ] Add extra skewb sets (TCLL, TTCLL, etc.)

 ## Postponed to later
 - [ ] Dynamic visualizer for the cases